Pimlico, Queensland: Geography

 The suburb is roughly rectangular and longer to the north-south than to the east-west.
-It is bounded to the north by Woolcock Street and to the east by Kings Road.
+It is bounded to the north by North Townsville Road (Woolcock Street) and to the east by Kings Road.
 The land is flat and below 10 metres above sea level.
 The predominant land use is lowset low-density housing.

 History

 Pimlico is situated in the traditional Wulgurukaba Aboriginal country.

 The suburb is believed to be named after either the London suburb of Pimlico or the London trotting track.

 Pimlico State High School opened on 27 January 1959.